-Croatia: MOL plans oil processing in Serbia, Bosnia or Hungary refineries27.
-February 2015. / SEE Energy News
+Croatia: MOL plans oil processing in Serbia, Bosnia or Hungary refineries, SEE Energy News

 Sisak Refinery, part of INA Oil company, has been processing only domestic oil, the annual quantity of which is around 600 thousand tons.
 INA majority ownership belongs to MOL.
 Mid last month, the Refinery in Sisak was not stopped only temporarily, until the oil necessary for normal continuation of operation was gathered, as Ina officials have tried to convince the angry workers and the Croatian public.